percona/pmm/docs/setting-up/client/aws.md

 ## Creating an access key for an IAM user

-In order to be able to discover an Amazon RDS DB instance in PMM, you either need to use the access key and secret access key of an existing IAM user or an IAM role.
+To discover an Amazon RDS DB instance in PMM, you either need to use the access key and secret access key of an existing IAM user or an IAM role.
 To create an access key for use with PMM, open the IAM console and click *Users* on the navigation pane.
 Then, select your IAM user.

 To create the access key, open the *Security credentials* tab and click the *Create access key* button.
 The system automatically generates a new access key ID and a secret access key that you can provide on the *PMM Add Instance* dashboard to have your Amazon RDS DB instances discovered.